jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 With β engineered close to 1, maximum g/ωᵣ ~ 1–10%.

-Remarkably, the **fine structure constant α = η₀/R_K ≈ 1/137** appears in this formula — the fundamental constant measuring the strength of electromagnetic coupling in nature, showing up in a circuit equation.
+Remarkably, the **fine structure constant α = η₀/R_K ≈ 1/137** appears in this formula, the fundamental constant measuring the strength of electromagnetic coupling in nature, showing up in a circuit equation.

 **Why this is huge:** In 3D atomic cavity QED, g/ω ~ 10⁻⁷.
 In circuit QED, g/ω ~ 10⁻².
 That's five orders of magnitude larger.
 This is what allows circuit QED to reach strong coupling despite the noisy solid-state environment.